zefparis/iasolution/README.md

 ## 🏗️ Website Architecture

 This repository contains the main **IA-SOLUTION corporate website** (Next.js 14 App Router).

+**Important:** This repository does **not** contain the HCS-U7 backend implementation.
+Backend features, endpoints, tests and compliance claims must be verified in the dedicated backend repository.

 **Stack:**
 - Next.js 14.2 (App Router + React Server Components)